theRedeemer997/OptiOR/README.md

 OptiOR is a web-based application designed to help hospitals analyze operating room (OR) utilization and predict surgery durations.
 It provides an interactive dashboard for visualizing historical data and a machine learning tool to estimate future case times.

-The application consists of a Flask backend that serves data and a Streamlit frontend that provides a user-friendly interface for interaction.
+The application consists of a **Flask** backend that serves a REST API and a **Next.js (React)** frontend that provides a modern, interactive user interface.

 ---

 ## Features

-- **Interactive Dashboard**: View daily OR schedules, case distribution by surgical specialty, and average surgery durations.
+- **Interactive Schedule**: View daily and monthly OR schedules using a full-featured calendar.
+- **Drag-and-Drop Scheduling**: Update surgery times and assignments by dragging events on the calendar.
-- **Surgery Duration Prediction**: Uses a machine learning model (Random Forest Regressor) to predict the duration of a new surgery based on its characteristics.
+- **Surgery Duration Prediction**: Uses a machine learning model to predict the duration of a new surgery based on its characteristics.
-- **On-Demand Model Retraining**: Trigger a retraining of the ML model on the latest data directly from the UI.
+- **Analytics Dashboard**: Visualize key metrics like case distribution, OR suite utilization, and average surgery durations.
-- **Automated Data Seeding**: Initializes the database from a sample CSV file.
+- **Dynamic Data Seeding**: Initializes the database with a full year of realistic, procedurally generated data.
-- **RESTful API**: A clean backend API to manage data and predictions.
+- **RESTful API**: A clean backend API to manage cases, doctors, and predictions.

 ---